yrobla/ztp-ran-manifests/README.md

 - The [site_gen.sh](https://github.com/redhat-ztp/ztp-ran-manifests/blob/main/site_gen.sh) script takes 2 parameters with the following order:
     - Cluster_name (your cluster name)
-        - Note: the cluste name should match the cluster name you used with ACM manifest.
-    - Profile (which profile you want to apply to your cluster.
-It is either cu or du)
+    - Profile (which profile you want to include in your cluster: cu, du, cu-du )
-        - Note: the cluste profile should match the cluster profile you used with ACM manifest.

 - After executing the site_gen.sh script you will find a directory created under the manifest/sites/{with_YOUR_CLUSTER_NAME}.

+- The CU and DU worker nodes will be labeled as [worker-cu, worker-du] based on worker node name prefix [cnfcu, cnfdu] defined at 01_node_autolabeler_policy.yaml

-- You need to modify the complianceType/spec section in the 04_sriov_network_node_policy.yaml file under manifest/sites/{with_YOUR_CLUSTER_NAME} with the intf name and type that match your cluster nodes.
+- You need to modify 04_sriov_network_node_policy.yaml AND 07_sriov_network_policy.yaml under your new sites directory to match you worker nodes configurations.

 - Finally you need to upload the generated files to the ztp-ran-manifest repository you forked as we mentioned above.